Ambient Air Quality Monitoring

 - Quarterly rehabilitation photo point monitoring to establish and maintain a visual record of seasonal growth or changes at rehabilitated sites.
 This information is used in assisting with future planting programs and rehabilitation works.

 - EPA Clean Up Notice 90008332 relating to the ongoing clean up of contaminated groundwater associated with Tailings Storage Facility No. 2 was revoked by the EPA on the 21/08/2018.
 EPA acknowledged that all actions to-date relating to CUN90008332 have been complied with and completed within the required timeframes.
-This matter continues to be managed in accordance with the TSF2 Clean Up Plan.

 Please refer to the current ERC Meeting Minutes for further information on the Clean Up Notice.